 - Firstly, Is the worker at risk of being struck by something?

-- Secondly, Is the worker at risk of being caught in between two objects?
+- Secondly, Is the worker at risk of being caught between two objects?

-- Thirdly, Is the worker at risk of being exposed to harmful chemicals or substances?
+- Thirdly, Is the worker at risk of exposure to harmful chemicals or substances?

 - Fourthly, Is the worker at risk of being exposed to excessive noise levels?

 - Fifthly, Is the worker at risk of slipping, tripping, or falling?

 - Lastly, Is the worker at risk of being electrocuted?